Venus in aspect to Pluto in synastry

 The Venus person: pulled into the abyss of desire

-In synastry, Venus represents what we find beautiful, lovable, and pleasurable.
-Pluto, on the other hand, is the god of the underworld: power, control, shame, destruction, rebirth.
 So when your Venus aspects someone’s Pluto, especially conjunction, square, or opposition, your sense of love and worth becomes entwined with their intensity.
 You feel like they see something in you no one else does.
 They penetrate your essence.

 But there’s a cost.
 The Pluto person doesn’t just see you.
 They often want to possess you, consume you.
 Your charm, your sensuality, your softness, becomes addictive to them.
-And because of this, they might begin to provoke, test, or manipulate you in subtle (or not so subtle) ways, just to see how much power they hold over you.
-Love, under Pluto’s gaze, becomes a game of psychological brinkmanship.
+And because of this, they might begin to provoke, test, or manipulate you in subtle (or not so subtle) ways, just to see how much power they hold over you (and by the way, Pluto-Venus in the birth chart tends to operate like that as well.)

-You might find yourself doing things you never thought you’d do, checking their phone, crying in public, obsessively replaying conversations.
-Not because you’re weak, but because Venus-Pluto synastry bypasses logic.
-It touches your attachment wounds and unearths every unconscious belief you carry about love, pain, and being chosen.
 I've seen my fair share of relationships with this interaspect where the Pluto person "lovebombs" the Venus person, who in turn, becomes addicted to the intensity of the Pluto person.
-I've seen the Pluto person begin to triangulate the Venus person with a 3rd random person, to try and stir their affection further.
-As I said, this is often an interaspect that makes people act in shadow ways because Pluto energy requires a high level of awareness and accountability to be handled properly.
+I've seen the Pluto person begin to triangulate the Venus person with a 3rd random person, to try and stir their affection further (I've also seen people with Venus-Pluto in hard aspect in their birth chart do this)

 The Pluto person: captivated and terrified